hivelocity/terraform-provider-hivelocity/hivelocity-client-go/docs/CancellationApi.md

 # **GetCancellationResource**
 > []Cancellation GetCancellationResource(ctx, optional)
-Returns the services cancellations of a client
+Return the services cancellations of a client

 ### Required Parameters